KIMMOONKWAN/KIMMOONKWAN/README.md

 #### Tool
 - Eclipse
 - IntelliJ
+- PyCharm
 - Visual Studio Code
+- DBeaver

 #### OS
 - Window
 - Ubuntu
+- Centos
 - Mac
 ---
  ### TO DO 💬
- - React
- - Vue.js
- - Kotlin
- - React, React Native
- - TypeScript
  - Node.js
- - Nest.js, Next.js, Nuxt.js, Express
- - NativeScript
+ - Express, Nestjs
- - JPA, Spring JPA
+ - python
- - MySQL
+ - Django, FastApi

 <!--
 **KIMMOONKWAN/KIMMOONKWAN** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.